 Before applying for a joint loan or co-signing a loan with your partner, make sure you know each other’s CIBIL Score, financial obligations and credit habits, just so that you both know what you are getting yourselves into.
 This may include defaulted payments in the past, loans that you have availed of and even those that you are still repaying.

-Tip: If applying jointly, ensure each of you has a CIBIL Score above 750.
-However, if one of you has a low credit score, refrain from applying for a joint loan until both have a CIBIL Score above 750.
+Tip: If applying jointly, ensure each of you has a high CIBIL Score and a good credit profile.
+However, if one of you has a low credit score, refrain from applying for a joint loan.
 It may be better to take a loan individually (for the person with a higher score), or just wait, work towards building a higher score and then apply.

 It is very easy to give in to the temptation of multiple credit cards and personal loans.
 Instead, keep a tab on your expenditure jointly, and remember that plastic money at your fingertips can be a great opportunity to build your credit profile, as long as you pay your dues on time.
 As soon as you notice a steep increase in credit utilization (or even the slightest hint of revolving credit), reduce your dependency on credit immediately.